mskilab-org/lung_coo_2025/README.md

 ## Data Files

 - The `data` folder contains all files required for generating the manuscript figures.
-For specifics of which folder is required for which figure panel, please refer to the code for said panel in the `R` folder.
+For specifics of which files are required for which figure panel, please refer to the code for said panel in the `R` folder.
 - This folder also contains the html file with the code and output of all panels, which can be generated again via `RMDKnit.R` (see above).

 # Running Instructions

-As mentioned above, all code panels can be ran independently of one another. _To run the code as is without having to deal with path issues, please set the `R` as working directory_, as all paths within the code files use the syntaxis to `../data/` when looking for their associated data files to load.
+As mentioned above, all code panels can be ran independently of one another. _To run the code as is without having to deal with path issues, please set the `R` folder as working directory_, as all paths within the code files use the syntaxis to `../data/` when looking for their associated data files to load.
 However, note that individual paths can be modified within a given panel code with no problem (as long as the data files are loaded the panel code runs correctly).

 ## Session Information